-3. Off-street parking in Neighborhood Center, Neighborhood General, and Neighborhood General Special District zones shall be located at the side or rear of the buildings, are prohibited from being located on a corner, and shall be screened in accordance with $Article\ 4-020(F)(6)(b)$, Location to help minimize their view from the street.
+3. Off-street parking in Neighborhood Center, Neighborhood General, and Neighborhood General Special District zones shall be located at the side or

-4. Parking Garage Requirements
+- 4. Parking Garage Requirements - a.

-- a.
 Parking garages or structures built for the purpose of storing four (4) or more vehicles are permitted in Neighborhood Center and may be located at intersections provided that there is not more than one per intersection, and provided that there is commercial activity edging the ground floor with its primary entrance fronting the main street. - b.
 For this condition up to ninety percent (90%) lot coverage is permitted. - c.
 Parking structures may also be located on mid-block lots if surrounded by residential or mixed-use buildings. - d.
-Automobile exit/entry shall not exceed twenty-five (25) feet in width.
+Automobile exit/entry shall not exceed twenty-five (25) feet in width. - Intersections Parking lots of any kind are not permitted at intersections. - 6.
+Location - a.
+Parking lots shall be located at the side or rear of the buildings. - b.
+Side parking lots shall be screened from the sidewalk by masonry walls, wrought iron fences, or hedges not less than six (6) feet in height, with entry and exit access not to exceed twenty-five (25) feet in width. - 7.
+Parking for Existing Structures and Uses The Board of Zoning Appeals may grant variances to these parking requirements for existing buildings and uses.